UBC-CIC/knowledge-bridge/README.md

-﻿# CUCCIO Knowledge Base Assistant
+﻿# Knowledge Bridge
-An AI-powered RAG assistant built for CUCCIO (Canadian University Council of Chief Information Officers) staff and CIOs.
-Documents are ingested from SharePoint via AWS Glue, embedded into a pgvector index on RDS PostgreSQL, and retrieved at query time to ground responses from Amazon Bedrock's Claude models.
+An AI-powered RAG assistant for finding and retrieving information from SharePoint knowledge bases.
+Documents are ingested via AWS Glue, embedded into a pgvector index on RDS PostgreSQL, and retrieved at query time to ground responses from Amazon Bedrock's Claude models.

 | Index | Description |
 | :---------------------------------------------------- | :------------------------------------------------------ |